shinonomeiro/Jautocomplete/README.md

 - Uppercase alphabet entries and prefixes will be forced to lowercase.
 - This is a library, and as such, no UI logic is provided on this repository.
 The demo is purely, uh, for demonstration purposes and is only a basic usage showcase.
 You will have to implement the UI yourself.

+## Tests
+Tests can be run with `npm test` from the command line prompt.

 ## Todo
 - Support for Node.js / Browserify (through npm) and Bower.
 - Custom sorting?
 Weight values?